 Camryn began dancing at Dance Warehouse when she was 2 years old.
 She was a member of the Dance Warehouse Competition Company from its inception.
 She has attended numerous conventions and national competitions throughout her years with Dance Warehouse.
 She is a graduate of Comeaux High School and is in her Junior year at University of Louisiana, Lafayette.
 She is majoring in Marketing.
 Camryn is an active member of Sigma Sigma Sigma sorority.
 Her passion for dance has always surpassed everything else in her life.
 She loves to share that passion with her students, other instructors, and the rest of the Dance Warehouse family.

 Samantha has been dancing since the age of two and joined DW as a student in 2002.
 Starting in 2011, Samantha became an assistant helping classes of all ages.
 She attended Lafayette High where she was a part of the Performing Arts Academy.
 She was also a part of the dance team for three years, serving as Captain her Senior Year.
-She has been a part of UDA (Universal Dance Association) for four years where she travels to teach dance to high school dance teams around the country.
-She is currently attending ULL majoring in Marketing with a concentration in International Business and Business Law.
-When not in school, she is involved with Kappa Delta Sorority and recently became a member of the Ragin Jazz Dance Team.
-She is excited to continue her love of teaching to all of her students and wish to inspire them as much as they inspire her! .
+She has been apart of UDA (Universal Dance Association) for the past five years where she travels to teach dance teams around the country.
+She is a recent graduate of the University of Louisiana at Lafayette, majoring in Marketing with a concentration in Business Law.
+While attending UL, she was an active member of Kappa Delta Sorority and was a member of the Ragin Jazz Dance Team her senior year.
+She is excited to continue her love teaching to all of her students as she wishes to inspire them as they inspire her. .

 Ashley Trett Lombas began dancing her sophomore year at Lafayette High School where she served as captain of the dance team her senior year.
 After graduating high school in 1999, Ashley joined the Universal Dance Association, where she was a member for 4 years, served as Head Instructor her last 2 years, and choreographed for the association her final year.
 She joined the Dance Warehouse in 2001 then began teaching in 2003.
 Ashley attended the University of Louisiana at Lafayette where she obtained a Bachelor of Science degree in Business Management.
 She is currently employed as an Administrative Supervisor for AGI Packaged Pump Systems and is also an Independent Beauty Guide for LimeLife by Alcone.
 Ashley lives in Lafayette with her husband, Lane and their two children, Luke and Leni.
 Ashley’s approach to teaching is full of energy and passion which makes her students excited and eager to learn.